pixiiidust/semantic-ising/README.md

 ## 🎯 Overview

 Do words meaning "dog" in 70+ languages share a common latent semantic structure?
-* Using Ising model dynamics, we simulate semantic phase transitions and detect critical temperatures where universal semantic patterns emerge.
+* Using Ising model dynamics, we simulate semantic phase transitions by detecting critical temperatures
+* Critical temperatures are alignment thresholds across languages, where universal semantic patterns may emerge
 * This speculative approach is inspired by the **Platonic representation hypothesis**

 **Key Research Questions:**